 There’s a dazzling selection of theatre, panto, carols, music and comedy in Bath this Christmas, as well as other festive events from wreathmaking to meet and greets with Santa.
 Plan your visit in time for those that take your fancy with help from our calendar of seasonal events.

 In between festivities, relax over some Christmassy food and drink at Bath’s brilliant restaurants.
-Sri Lankan street food restaurant The Coconut Tree and British brasserie The Ivy are among those who have announced special festive dishes.
+Five-star hotel The Bath Priory are doing a festive afternoon tea, while British brasserie The Ivy Bath Brasserie and Garden are offering a range of special and seasonal dishes.

 Be Sure to Explore

-There are pockets of Christmas magic to uncover right across the city, so while it might be your first stop, be sure to explore beyond the Artisan Makers around Bath Abbey Quarter.
+There are pockets of Christmas magic to uncover right across the city, so while it might be your first stop, be sure to explore beyond Bath Christmas Market.

-Head to Bath on Ice in Royal Victoria Park to take a twirl around the rink and play a round of glow-in-the-dark mini-golf, and experience the traditions and décor of a Georgian Christmas at No.1 Royal Crescent.
+Head to Bath on Ice in Royal Victoria Park to take a twirl around the rink, do some festive crafts at American Museums and Gardens, or experience the traditions and décor of a Georgian Christmas at No.1 Royal Crescent

 Shop around in the different districts, such as indie quarter Walcot and high street complex SouthGate.
 Stroll up the grand thoroughfare of Milsom Street for high-end fashion shops, luxury interiors and the UK’s oldest department store.
-Artisan makers will also fill nearby Queen Square from 20 November.
+You can also meet Father Christmas at his grotto in Milsom Place throughout the festive period.

 Receive a Warm Welcome